cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/DynamicType.md

 Avoid using `.lineLimit()` which will cause text truncation.

-Avoid using fized sized text which does not scale.
+Avoid using fixed sized text which does not scale.

 Avoid using `HStack` with multiple links at large text sizes.